Stanko/color-aware-menu-poc/README.md

 ## html-to-image

-I added [html-to-image](https://github.com/bubkoo/html-to-image), which is much lighter, but slower.
-To try it add `#html-to-image` to the link above and refresh, or open it directly:
+I added [html-to-image](https://github.com/bubkoo/html-to-image), which is much lighter, and got about the same performance.
+To try it add `#html-to-image` to the link above, or open it directly:

 https://muffinman.io/color-aware-menu-poc/#html-to-image